sqonk/phext-datakit/README.md

 public function max()

 /*
   Return the minimum value present within the array.
 */
 public function min()

 /*
+  Normalise the array to a range between 0 and 1.
+*/
+public function normalise()

+// Alias of self::normalise().
+public function normalize()

+/*
   Compute the product of the values within the array.
 */